About Syzygy

 Murtuza Marfani

-SVP Business & Corporate Development
+SVP of Business & Corporate Development

 Murtuza Marfani currently serves as Syzygy’s SVP Business and Corporate Development.
 In this role, he leads Syzygy’s commercial strategy formation and business development efforts.
 He also works closely with the executive team on developing corporate strategy, supporting fundraising, and investor outreach activities.
 During his tenure at Syzygy, Murtuza has been privileged to interact with business units spanning the breadth of the organization including finance, operations, supply chain, and in particular with the technology team to help translate lab performance into economic projections for commercial systems.
 In addition to typical commercial related items, Murtuza leads Syzygy’s analysis of competing technologies and the development of Syzygy’s technoeconomic models, including the development and publishing of Syzygy’s open-source levelized cost and carbon intensity calculator, CarbonModel.com.